Enzo Amore: Total Nonstop Action Wrestling (2025)

 On July 20, 2025 at the pre-show edition of Slammiversary, Real1 made his Total Nonstop Action Wrestling (TNA) debut, teaming with Zilla Fatu and Josh Bishop to defeat Steve Maclin, Jake Something, and Mance Warner.

 Music career

 Under the stage name Real1, Arndt began pursuing a career as a rapper in May 2018, releasing his first song titled "Phoenix" through WorldStarHipHop on May 28, 2018.
 He released a second song titled "Bury Me a G" on June 7.
 On November 18, using the name nZo, Arndt released an album titled Rosemary's Baby Pt.
 1: Happy Birthday.
 Arndt's second album, Born in N.J. was released on August 15, 2019.
 On March 31, 2020, Arndt released Certified G Series: Zo's Exotic Quarantine Music, the first mixtape under the Real1 Entertainment label.

 Other media

 Arndt is a playable character in WWE 2K16, WWE 2K17, and WWE 2K18 as Enzo Amore.
+In 2019 Arndt appeared in the music video for the song "Everything's Wrong" by the metalcore band All That Remains.

+Arndt starred as nZo in the 2022 animated series The Gimmicks, an adult comedy about "washed-up professional wrestlers trying to get back into the spotlight" which fans could influence by buying NFTs.
+He made his live-action film debut in the 2024 crime thriller Jersey Bred as Dirty Jerzee.
+In 2025, Arndt was one of three former WWE wrestlers to cameo in Tom MacDonald's music video "Can't Cancel All Of Us," along with Lacey Evans and Scotty 2 Hotty.